 - Rodents and mice carry more than 200 pathogens which can infect humans.

 That is why it is so vital to get your pest problems under control.
 It isn’t just about getting rid of the creepy-crawlies.
-It’s about protecting your home and your health.
+It’s about protecting your home and the health of your whole family.

 Home Insect Control